simojjuho/fs15_fullstack-project_public/backend/planning/UseCases/Users.md

    - user id is created
 3. UserService.CreateUser calls UserRepository.CreateUser
    - Adds the user to _users and saves changes.
 4. When user is created, the user can log in using the credentials.
-The process informs user with a status code of 201 if succesful.
+The process informs user with a status code of 201 if successful.

 ## Updating a user (EXTRA)